-The main objectives of this independent evaluation of the CBFF are to (i) provide learning from the CBFF implementation (what worked and what did not work, and why), (ii) demonstrate the value of the CBFF, (iii) contribute to decisions regarding the enhancement of the quality of implementation of ongoing CBFF projects, and (iv) identify opportunities for enhancing the sustainability of the CBFF project achievements.
-This will inform ongoing project delivery and wider decisions around the future of the CBFF post-2018 and other complementary programmes tackling similar complex issues of Reducing Emissions from Deforestation and Forest Degradation (REDD+) in the Congo Basin.
+The main purpose of this independent evaluation of the CBFF is threefold: i) to provide learning from the Fund implementation – what worked and what did not work, and why?; ii) to demonstrate the value of the Fund; and iii) to contribute to decisions regarding the enhancement of the quality of implementation of ongoing CBFF projects and the sustainability of Fund projects.

 |ECBFF Inception Report 21May17 - Final.pdf||1.65 MB|